 Thanks to program H2020 we will incorporate Machine Learning technology to our platform to offer a faster and more efficient service to our customers.

-Signaturit stores a large amount of data on our platform, in the form of PDF files.
-Each time a user sends a document all its content is available to Signaturit.
+Signaturit stores a large amount of data on our platform each time a user sends a document.

 Given this huge amount of data, we believe that its exploitation would represent a great competitive advantage for our product over the products of our competitors.